 |MP7: US07, US10, US13, US17 *MRU/LEU Supported|

 How to use

-- Connect the DTC Fault eraser to the 9-pin / OBD Connection under the dash.
+- Connect DTC reset tool to 9-Pin or OBD connection under the dash

-- Look for signs on the dashboard: CEL will disappear, ABS will start clicking
+- Look on dashboard, CEL will disappear and ABS should start clicking